microsoft/aitour26-BRK443-efficient-model-customization-with-microsoft-foundry/session-delivery-resources/speaker-notes.md

 <!--
 _speaker_notes: Slide 2

-Today we'll talk about how Azure AI Foundry can help you customize those base models to meet your cost, quality and performance needs!
+Today we'll talk about how Microsoft Foundry can help you customize those base models to meet your cost, quality and performance needs!

 -->